IBM/universal-connectors/docs/configure_syslog_ssl_failover.md

 **Note:** `/path/to/mongo_audit_rsyslog_buffer_file` is the path defined in mongod.conf for routing audit logs

 **Note:** more `ruleset`s can be added specifying more collectors if failover is required.
-Otherwise, the there will be event duplication.
+Otherwise, there will be event duplication.

 ### Example with failover enabled: